 The CG2730 has a flexible base to adjust the height, tilt, and rotation and supports both portrait and landscape use.
 The monitor can be tailored to the user's needs.
 For example, he can set a sitting position that is ergonomic for him (e.g. lowered to the bottom) or a position to show clients and colleagues something on the screen.

 The IPS panel has optimal anti-glare coating.
-Glare from the spread of the reflected light is minimised.
-This also protects your eyes from excess strain.
-In addition, this means the monitor provides a wide viewing angle without annoying reflections.
-This is particularly advantageous when several people are sitting in front of the screen.
+It diffuses the reflected light to minimise glare, protecting your eyes from strain.
+In addition, the monitor provides for a wide viewing angle without any distracting reflections.
+This is particularly advantageous when multiple people are seated in front of the same monitor.

 Calibration becomes quick, easy, and colour accurate with the ColorNavigator software: Calibration is accessed and stored directly on the look-up table in the monitor's hardware during calibration.
 You determine the corresponding components such as white point, gamma, brightness, and tone curve according to your needs.
 The calibration is then fully automatic and based on the factory adjustment and is therefore unique in terms of precision and speed.

 In addition to the high demands placed on production and materials, EIZO also places the emphasis on quality assurance in all areas.

 The monitor has a colour and brightness warranty from the purchase date for a maximum of 10,000 hours of operation at a maximum brightness of 120cd/sq m and a colour temperature of between 5,000 and 6,500 K.

 Whether image processing, film and television production, prepress, or photography, whether for professional use or use at home – EIZO ColorEdge monitors impress with their exact and absolutely colour-accurate displays.